 Since Michael has been at it longer he approaches songwriting from a couple different points of view.
 "There are two ways.
-Number one, 'Tin Pan Alley', you make a writing date with someone, come up with a title, and then sit around with guitars and keyboards, drinking coffee until you hash out a song.
+Number one, 'Tin Pan Alley', you make a writing date with someone, come up with a title, and then sit around with guitars and full-sized keyboards such as these, drinking coffee until you hash out a song.
 Number two is 'Confessional'.
 Observe your life and others close to you, and try and capture a bit of these relationships with which the general public might empathize."

 According to Michael, the brothers carry a laid back approach in the recording studio as well.
 "100% supportive of each other, plus nobody knows anything anyway."
 Kevin says keeping the same band members over the past 20 years has made it easier as well to record and tour.
 "I guess they like playing with us.
 We give the band the opportunity to have input.
 They've produced tracks and I even co wrote a tune with them."